-During deployment of these three story banners there was access to residents and building maintenance to overcome the vent issues that occurred.
-There’s an indescribable feeling when you get up that big and your work is deployed prominently in one of the most recognizable skylines in the world with the roar of hundreds of thousands of people in New York.
+As an artist, there’s an indescribable feeling when you get up that big and your work is deployed prominently in one of the most recognizable skylines in the world and hear the roar of hundreds of thousands of people.
 I hope every artist gets to know those emotions and feelings at least once in their lifetime.

 Many thanks to the people involved in all aspects of this banner drop.
-After 2am the night before you see who the real ones actually are…. much love and may thanks to my friends that helped pull this off.
+After 2 am you see who the real ones actually are…. much love and may thanks to my friends that helped pull this off.
 I am quite sure I owe you a few beers, come find me 🙂